CatherineYCChen/ICME_Computing_Refresher_2025/latex.md

 In order to format the page to meet submission requirements or to look a certain way, commands are put before the `\begin{document}` line.
 There are a lot of different options here, so I highly recommend starting with templates that look the way you want, as opposed to trying to set all of the options from scratch.
 A couple sites with good templates are:
 * https://www.overleaf.com/gallery/tagged/academic-journal
 * https://www.latextemplates.com/

+In addition to standard homework or research paper styles, you can also use LaTeX to generate PDF presentations (using Beamer), posters, and more.

 ## Text
 To separate paragraphs in LaTeX you need to include a blank line in between: